The-Politico/politico-interactive-templates/docs/pitrc.md

 The `.pitrc` file should be written in es5 JavaScript and export a single object, i.e., `module.exports = {}`.

-You can configured your template by defining the following keys on the `exports` object:
+You can configure your template by defining the following keys on the `exports` object:

 <table>
 <thead>